Guide

 What is debt consolidation and how does it work?

 Debt consolidation is the process of taking out one large, low-interest loan to pay off several smaller, high-interest debts.
-This leaves you with a single monthly payment and ideally a lower overall interest rate.
+You then make a single monthly payment on the consolidation loan, ideally at a lower total interest cost.

 Does consolidating debt affect my credit score?

 Initially, it may cause a small dip due to a hard credit inquiry.
-However, over time, it often improves your score by lowering your credit utilization ratio and ensuring consistent, on-time payments.
+However, over time, it often improves your score by lowering your credit utilization and establishing a record of on-time payments.

 Next Steps